 19 INTRODUCING THE CONSTELLATIONS 1937 - Robert H. Baker

-Cosmology had a long way to go when this book was written.
-The best science writers are also poets, and Baker is one of them.
-He writes about Aratus, the Greek poet who wrote about how the constellations came to be, and assures us that our understanding of the sky is different from that of the Greeks, who pictured it as a celestial sphere with twinkling lights.
+Baker writes about Aratus, a Greek poet who wrote about how the constellations came to be.
+He assures us that our understanding of the night sky is different from that of the Greeks, who pictured it as a celestial sphere with twinkling lights.
 The constellations we see today, however, are the same ones Aratus saw.
-His tales have survived to the present as well, like that of Perseus, Andromeda & the winged horse Pegasus.
-Returning from having slain Medusa, Perseus encounters the lovely Andromeda chained to a rock as a sacrifice to a sea monster.
+His tales have survived to the present, like that of Perseus, Andromeda & the winged horse Pegasus.
+Returning from having slain Medusa, Perseus encounters Andromeda chained to a rock as a sacrifice to a sea monster.
 Perseus shows up in the nick of time to rescue the maiden by flashing Medusa's head and turning the monster to stone.
-The couple fly away on Pegasus and live happily ever after.
-The variable star Algol was known as the Demon Star and said to represent the snaky-haired gorgon.
-The constellation Andromeda is home to the Andromeda Galaxy (M31), a spiral larger than the Milky Way.
-Pegasus is noted for its Great Square, 4 stars forming the horse's body.
+The couple fly off on Pegasus and live happily ever after.
+The variable star Algol was known as the Demon Star and said to represent the gorgon's head.
+The constellation Andromeda is home to M31, a spiral galaxy larger than the Milky Way.
+Pegasus is famous for its Great Square, 4 stars forming the horse's body.

 20 WHEN THE STARS COME OUT 1934 - Robert Horace Baker

-Robert H. Baker asks a lot of questions.
+Robert H. Baker asks questions.
 How did the stars and the earth come into being?
 How did living things arrive on Earth?
 Why are we here?
 Baker contrasts scientific knowledge with the misconceptions of the ancient world.
 We know the earth is a globe and rotates from west to east.
-We know the earth revolves around the sun, not the other way around.
-Earth is a planet!
-Yet even in this era of modern science, people cling to superstition and supernatural explanations.
+We know the earth revolves around the sun.
+We know Earth is a planet!
+Yet even in this era of modern science, people cling to superstition.
 Baker discredits the gods and goddesses of the Greeks but stops short of rejecting the God of the Bible.
 He knows his classics and invokes Homer.
 He explains that although the stars circle the Galaxy at fantastic speeds, we see the same constellations Homer saw.
 The Greeks were fascinated by the Zodiac, that circle of 12 constellations in which the sun, moon & planets reside due to the flatness of the solar system.

 21 STAR LORE 1911 - William Tyler Olcott